Levitt History, Family Crest & Coats of Arms

 The surname Levitt was first found in Buckinghamshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Levitt family
+Early History of the Levitt family

 This web page shows only a small excerpt of our Levitt research.
 Another 116 words (8 lines of text) covering the years 1500 and 1897 are included under the topic Early Levitt History in all our PDF Extended History products and printed products wherever possible.